hotosm/docs/docs/dev-guide/dep-management.md

 For longevity, it is best to provide the most flexible option for dependency
 solvers: **>=**.

+> Only add a cap if a dependency is known to be incompatible or there is
+> a high (>75%) chance of it being incompatible in its next release.
+> An example of a library that should probably be capped is GDAL.

 Some more in depth technical reading can be found [here](https://iscinumpy.dev/post/bound-version-constraints/#tldr).